| | FIG PUBLICATION NO. 77Good Practice or Resilience Planning to Address Water

 poor water governance results in inequitable access to freshwater and

+unsustainable water usage in many parts of Africa.
 It is the purpose of FIG and its Commission 8 to assist the surveying

 profession in all aspects of spatial planning and development.
 This report